Moving to require Python 3

 Almost all major open source Python packages now support both Python 3.x and Python 2.7, and many projects have been supporting these two versions of the language for several years.
 While we have developed tools and techniques to maintain compatibility efficiently, it is a small but constant friction in the development of a lot of code.

 Third parties may offer paid support for our projects on old Python versions for longer than we support them ourselves.
 We won’t obstruct this, and it is a core principle of free and open source software that this is possible.
-However, if you enjoy the free, first party support for many projects including the Scientific Python stack, please start planning to move to Python 3.
+However, if you enjoy the free, first party support for many projects including the Scientific Python stack, please move to Python 3.

 Projects